A Stronger Bell Argument for (Some Kind of) Parameter Dependence: Mathematical appendix

-We split the theorem up into two partial claims: \bi \+[Claim 1:] Given autonomy, nearly perfect correlations and nearly perfect anti-correlations a consistent class (i.e. a class that fulfills ($\neg$i)) implies Bell inequalities if (iii) each factor of its product form involves at most one setting.
+The theorem is equivalent to the conjunction of the following claims: \begin{lemma} Given measurement independence, perfect correlations and perfect anti\-/correlations, a consistent class (i.e. a class that fulfills $\neg$(i) and $\neg$(ii)) implies Bell inequalities if (iii) each factor of its defining product form involves at most one setting. \end{lemma} \begin{lemma} Given measurement independence, perfect correlations and perfect anti\-/correlations, a consistent class (i.e. a class that fulfills $\neg$(i) and $\neg$(ii)) does not imply Bell inequalities if $\neg$(iii) at least one factor of its defining product form involves both settings. \end{lemma}